INTRODUCTORY LEVEL COURSE

 using a single Scale Position

-More of the scale is later identified by adding two Notes inside the Box Pentatonic.
+More of the scale is later identified by adding two notes by ear inside the Box Pentatonic.

 There is a YouTube video of this Short Course at the bottom if preferred.